Is there a 4-year MLT training program available?

 Are there grant funds or scholarships available?

 Previously the program was funded by federal and state grants, but is now being funded through the college.
-Therefore, there are no special scholarships available except for ones through Miramar College.
+Therefore, there are no program-specific scholarships available besides those through Miramar College.

 What financial aid is available?
 Where can I learn more about financial aid?